 184.108.40.206 The broad section of policy upon which grievances are alleged.

 14.1 Staffing.
 All employees are expected to report to work, unless notified otherwise.
 The institution and its managers will assess the safety of working conditions and will account for that in assigning work.
 They may also apply the Fitness for Duty policy (USY V.C.12).
-In addition, each employee is expected to assess her/his personal safety and respond accordingly.
+In addition, each employee is expected to assess their personal safety and respond accordingly.

-14.2 Monetary Payment
+14.2 Monetary Payment.

-14.2.3 If there is no communication with an employee after the first week (7 calendar days), the employee’s paid earned time or leave time will be used until there is notification from the employee not to use leave time, curtailed operations end, or the leave time is exhausted, whichever comes first.
+14.2.3 If there is no communication with an employee after the first week (7 calendar days), the employee’s paid Earned Time or Leave Time will be used until there is notification from the employee not to use Leave Time, curtailed operations end, or the leave time is exhausted, whichever comes first.
 (See USY V.F.10.4.7 if there is an overpayment.)

-14.2.4 When an employee exhausts paid leave time, s/he has a choice of taking a leave of absence without pay with benefits for up to 90 days or terminating employment in order to seek eligibility for unemployment compensation.
+14.2.4 When an employee exhausts paid leave time, they have a choice of taking a leave of absence without pay with benefits for up to 90 days or terminating employment in order to seek eligibility for unemployment compensation.
 (For leave of absence, see USY V.C.16).
 If an employee fails to return after a leave of absence during curtailed operations, the institution may make an exception and not require repayment of benefits paid on the employee’s behalf during the first 90 days of the leave without pay if it is determined that the circumstances of the emergency are the main reason that the employee chose not to return to work.

-14.3.1 Employees are not eligible for long term disability for an illness or injury that begins after the end of employment, but will remain eligible for long term disability while in an active leave status as described in the plan document.
+14.3.1 Employees are not eligible for Long-Term Disability for an illness or injury that begins after the end of employment, but will remain eligible for Long-Term Disability while in an active leave status as described in the plan document.
 The exclusions of that plan (e.g. injury resulting from participation in a riot, or as a result of an act of war) will continue to apply.